rowanoulton/travelog-theme/_posts/2014-08-12-the-travelog-theme.markdown

     <p class="post-image-caption">Using a little bit of markup, you can add beautiful captions to your totally beautiful pictures.
 Amazing.</p>
 </div>

-If you'd like to see it in action, you can do so [here](https://travelog-theme.github.io/).
 The code can be found on Github [here](https://github.com/rowanoulton/travelog-theme).

 Any questions, get at me on Twitter: [@rowanoulton](https://twitter.com/rowanoulton/)